lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ touch vimrc
 - $ git init .

-Going back to the home directory and [symlinking](https://wiki.debian.org/SymLink) the vimrc file.
+Go back to the home directory and [symlink](https://wiki.debian.org/SymLink) the vimrc file.
 This way we can use our vimrc file normally while still getting all the advantages of versioning with Git.

 - $ ln -s ~/.vim/vimrc ~/.vimrc